 Make the switch to Australian made recycled office paper!
 Choosing Australian made recycled paper not only keeps waste out of local landfills and reduces carbon emissions, it also supports green jobs.

-De-clutter your wardrobe and give your unwanted clothes a second life!
+De-clutter and deep clean your wardrobe, and give your unwanted clothes a second life!
 Host a clothing drive at your workplace and stop unwanted clothing ending up landfill.
 There are lots of charities seeking good-quality clothing and household items.
 You could also trade your unwanted goods in for ‘new’ ones by hosting your own Big Aussie Swap.

 Head to the Crema Joe Community Recycling Page for more details on our recycling program.